QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Method

 \subsubsection{StylePrompt Injection (SPI)}

-In the StylePrompt Generation phase, we created the fused prompt \( P_f \), which contains the distortion style information of the current domain.
-During the StylePrompt Injection process, this style information is injected into the original features \( F_i \in \mathbb{R}^{\hat{H} \times \hat{W} \times \hat{C}} \) produced by the current layer.
-We adapt the distribution of the original features to the style by learning affine parameters.
-Specifically, as each layer utilizes a fixed-size prompt component, the fused Prompt generated in the StylePrompt Generation phase is matched to the channel dimensions of the current features through linear layers designed to align dimensions.
-This vector is then processed through two specific linear layers whose primary function is to adjust dimensions, thereby producing the affine parameters \( \gamma_v \in \mathbb{R}^{1 \times 1 \times \hat{C}} \) and \( \beta_v \in \mathbb{R}^{1 \times 1 \times \hat{C}} \).
-These parameters are used to inject the distorted style information solely on the channel dimension into the original feature distribution.
-The process of our StylePrompt Injection can be summarized as follows:
+In the SPG phase, the fused prompt \( P_f \) is created, containing the distortion style information of the target domain.
+During the subsequent StylePrompt Injection process, this style information is injected into the original features \( F_i \in \mathbb{R}^{\hat{H} \times \hat{W} \times \hat{C}} \) produced by the current layer.
+To achieve this, \( P_f \) is matched to the channel dimensions of the current features using linear layers designed for dimensional alignment.
+The processed prompt then generates affine parameters \( \gamma_v \in \mathbb{R}^{1 \times 1 \times \hat{C}} \) and \( \beta_v \in \mathbb{R}^{1 \times 1 \times \hat{C}} \), which modulate the mean and variance of the original feature distribution solely along the channel dimension.
+This adaptive adjustment ensures that the feature distribution is tailored to the distortion style of the target domain with minimal computational overhead.